 SELECT "column3", "column4", ...

 Table Sales_Data has detailed sales information, while table Store_Information keeps summarized data on sales by store by day.
-To move data from Sales_Data to Store_Information, we would type in:
+To copy data from Sales_Data to Store_Information, we type in:

 INSERT INTO Store_Information (Store_Name, Sales, Txn_Date)